Last Updated: 10-10-2023

 Events are open to member couples and singles, although location restrictions may limit the number of attendees.
 In such cases a first-come, first-served reservation policy is followed, with a wait-list to allow for possible cancellations.

-Events can be any legal group activity, either for Graduates only or in cooperation with SB Newcomers, the SB Social Group or other organizations.
+Events can be any legal group activity, either for Graduates only or at times in cooperation with SB Newcomers, Santa Barbara Social CLub, or other organizations.
 Members or groups of members are encouraged to propose unique and interesting events and to prepare a written description for use in e-mail announcements and web posting.
-These are scheduled on the master calendar through discussion with the Board’s Event Coordinator(s) or other Board members..
+These are scheduled on the master calendar through discussion with the Board’s Event Coordinator(s) or other Board members.

 See the web page www.thegraduates.org and the Past Events Scrapbook tab on the Members’ Pages index for the history of events to date.
 The Club has posted hundreds of events since its formation!
 These past-event records provide ideas for future activities, and the web page includes forms to give guidance in organizing and reporting events.
 A convenient search box is included for finding events and people by keyword entry.

 Many events are originated by Club members, but several larger events are initiated by the Board each year.
-Past examples are the Holiday Dinner Dance, Great Gatsby Dress-All-In-White Garden Party, Summer Solstice Party, Cinco de Mayo, Graduates Camp-Out and others.
+Past examples are the Holiday Dinner Dance, Summer Solstice Party, Cinco de Mayo, Graduates Camp-Out and others.
 These major events are planned so that a large proportion of Club members may attend.
 Live music, refreshments and food are frequently included.
-Subsidy is sometimes provided with Board approval, to reduce event cost per member and provide for music or other entertainment.
+Subsidy is sometimes provided, with Board approval, to reduce event cost per member and provide for music or other entertainment.

 Most events are planned as break-even activities, generally with a small charge to members to cover supplies replenishment, water/soft drinks, and a gift for the host when the event is in a private home.
 Often, bring an appetizer or bring your own wine are part of the event, which shares food and drink costs among members who actually attend the event.